MakeSchool-Tutorials/Environment-Setup/P03-Academic-Policies/content.md

 > 1. How do you qualify as having a disability at Make School?
 > 1. How do you request accommodations for your disability?
 > 1. What is the only way Make School can share your disability information?

+# Want to Learn More?

+You can read about these policies yourself in depth in our [Academic Handbook](http://make.sc/academic-handbook)

 Alright, we've had our policy time, let's get back to coding!